 First and foremost, drop-shipping is a money saver.
 In a brick and mortar store, you’d have to lay out thousands of dollars to fill it up with inventory, but that’s not necessary for e-commerce—your customers don’t care where the product is when they buy it, just so long as it’s shipped to their door in a reasonable amount of time.

 You’ll spend some time finding good distributors to work with and negotiating all your costs with them, but once that’s done your inventory is all set.
-You don’t have to order it, or wait for it to arrive; there’s no need to “receive,” organise, and catalog it.
+You don’t have to order it, or wait for it to arrive; there’s no need to “receive,” organize and catalog it.
 And for every order that arrives, you don’t have to pick it, box it, print a label, or ship it.
 Everything happens through your distributors, who’ve already got the infrastructure to handle this.

 Flexible Catalog for your Business